 New employees covered by either the Civil Service Retirement System (CSRS) and the Federal Employees Retirement System (FERS) may contribute up to $18,500 (in calendar year 2018) to the TSP via payroll deductions.
 The TSP maximum contribution level for Federal employees each calendar year is equal to the Internal Revenue Service (IRS) Annual Elective Deferral Limit.

 Beginning August 1, 2010, all newly hired or rehired employees covered by either FERS or CSRS who are eligible to participate in the TSP have automatic enrollment in the TSP.
-This means the Agency automatically withdraws 3 percent from the new/rehired employee's basic pay as a contribution to the TSP unless the employee declines to contribute or decides to contribute a different amount by completing a new election via the Employee Personal Page (EPP) prior to the end of the first pay period.
-After the first pay period new employees have 90 days to opt out and receive a refund of all employee contributions and earnings from the automatic enrollment.
+This means the Agency automatically withdraws a set percentage from the new/rehired employee's basic pay as a contribution to the TSP unless the employee declines to contribute (opt out).
+In 2020, the percentage amount increased from 3% to 5% for automatic enrollments.
+All employees can amend contribution amounts by completing a new election via the Employee Personal Page (EPP).
+New employees can only receive a refund of all their employee contributions and earnings from the automatic enrollment if they opt out within 90 days of their first pay period.
 The TSP does not refund the Agency matching contributions; those contributions are forfeited to the TSP.
 TSP will provide information about the refund process in the "Welcome to TSP" letter sent to all new employees.

-FERS employees immediately receive Agency contributions comprised of an Agency Automatic Contribution (1%) and Agency Matching Contributions on the first 5 percent contributed by the employee.
-The match is dollar for dollar for the first 3 percent and 50 cents on the dollar for the remaining 2 percent.
-The 3 percent automatic enrollment is matched by the Agency, meaning the employee will have 6 percent invested in the TSP while contributing only 3 percent of their own money plus the 1 percent Agency Automatic Contribution.
+FERS employees immediately receive Agency contributions comprised of an Agency Automatic Contribution (1%) and Agency Matching Contributions on the first 5% contributed by the employee.
+The match is dollar for dollar for the first 3% and 50 cents on the dollar for the remaining 2%, meaning the 5% automatic enrollment entitles the employee to a 4% match by the Agency.
+The Agency Automatic Contribution and Agency Matching Contributions total 5% for FERS employees, allowing the employee to invest 10% in the TSP while contributing only 5% of their own money.

 CSRS employees who are rehires and eligible for TSP receive the automatic enrollment.
 However, CSRS employees do not receive Agency contributions.
-See the summary of the Thrift Saving Plan on the TSP website at https://www.tsp.gov/index.html.
+See the summary of the Thrift Saving Plan on the TSP website.